85 Foods That Are Black (Naturally Black Foods)

-With black foods being rich in anthocyanin and anthoxanthin, the health benefits are astounding!
-While leafy greens are wonderful and have health benefits of their own — black-pigmented foods are in a class all their own.
+With black foods being rich in anthocyanin and anthoxanthin, the health benefits are amazing!
+While leafy greens are wonderful and have health benefits of their own, black-pigmented foods are in a class all their own.
 Black-colored food is rich in antioxidants, high in protein, and has many other benefits as well.

 Anthocyanins have been shown to help boost your immune system, maintain a healthy digestive tract, help to fight off diseases, are anti-inflammatory, and help to lower cholesterol.
 They may even help aid your body in fighting off the risk of cancer.
-Overall, anthocyanin is powerful!
+Overall, anthocyanins are powerful!
 So, maybe it’s time to give those greens a break and introduce some black fruits and vegetables into your diet.

 There are at least 85 different foods that are black either on the inside or the outside.
 Some of them are going to be ones that you may recognize, and others you may be finding out about for the first time.
 Ready to go on a foodie adventure?
 Let’s go!